multimediaeval/multimediaeval.github.io/_challenges/CatalogCategorization.md

 title: Product Catalog Categorization
 layout: page
 permalink: /challenge/catalogcategorization/
-feature-img: "assets/img/rnd_dftech_darker.png"
 tags: [Data science, Data challenge]
 ---

-Dafiti's catalog is receiving lots of new products on a daily basis where each product must have one or more categories, but often the associcated categories for new products are simply wrong.
+'s catalog is receiving lots of new products on a daily basis where each product must have one or more categories, but often the associcated categories for new products are simply wrong.
 We need to have a solution to identify if the given categories are correct.

-As mentioned above, a dataset with ~300.000 products [is available for download](https://s3.us-east-2.amazonaws.com/case-study.dafiti.gfg.science/catalog-data.csv.gz).
-The product/categories associations in the existing dataset (`catalog-data.csv`) are considered correct.
-The file `categories.txt` ([accessible here](https://raw.githubusercontent.com/dafiti/data-challenge/master/categories.txt)) has a list of all allowed categories (one entire category name per line).
+product/categories associations in the existing dataset (`catalog-data.csv`) are considered correct.
+The file `categories.txt` has a list of all allowed categories (one entire category name per line).
 The hierarchy is not important at this point in time.
 It must be noted that ~16 % of the images associated with the products in the current dataset/database are not available - this might be due to temporary or permanent errors.
 In general new products must have a valid image.

 A product has the following attributes: